A GUIDE TO HALTING THE EXTINCTION OF THE HUMAN RACE By stopping economic inequality

 This is where the handheld EIRA comes in.
 Imagine a consumer desiring to purchase a high end computer who wants to first narrow down his or her selection to two different options.
 Before making a decision, the consumer typically will consult a variety of informational sources such as Consumer Reports journal, specific trade magazines, a rating website, or the like.
 We have all been here before.
 Assume further that all the available information reveals the two computers options have roughly the same features, quality, styling, price, and other decision making criteria important to the consumer.
 Consequently, the consumer's ultimate decision may be efficient relative to their personal needs but severely insufficient and arbitrary relative to the economic inequality rating of the given purchase.
 The next step beyond the immediate issue of the best price, is if this purchase will benefit the 1% or the general population.
 Will it contribute to economic inequality or help reduce it?

 But the EIRA, which gives inequality ratings scores to the two different computer options, will provide the consumer with important critical information derived from a database based upon sophisticated expert input.
 This will immediately make available to the consumer which of the two products or service computer options better supports the 99% compared to the 1%.
 The lower the rating, the less inequality the product will create.
-We embrace the product which creates the least amount of economic inequality.
+We embrace the product which creates the least amount of economic inequality regardless of its social value.

-Obstacles To The Implementation of the EIRA: This guide will not be complete unless we also know the limits to implementing the EIRA.
+Obstacles To Implementing The EIRA: This guide will not be complete unless we also know the limits to implementing the EIRA

 Here are some of the obstacles we face from my post #25